 Available at diono.com, $179.99-$2,250 (higher-price models feature leather seats).

-Evenflo offers three all-in-one car seats, which convert from convertibles to booster seats, as well as nine models of convertible car seats, all with budget-friendly prices.
+Evenflo offers a number of all-in-one car seats, 4-in-1 car seats (like the EveryFit profiled above) and convertible car seats, all with budget-friendly price tags.
 The Everystage All-in-One (pictured above) lets your child sit rear-facing up to 50 pounds and adjusts to multiple positions for comfort.
 The SafeMax all-in-one incorporates SensorSafe technology to alert you if a child’s chest buckle opens while driving or if a child is left in the car after keys are removed.
 It has also been tested for safety in the event of a rollover.

 Available at evenflo.com, $42-$280.